yulian-titov/youtube-mass-uploader/README.md

 Amount of videos which you can upload (or try to upload) during day is limited, so, you must request additional quotas to unleash the full potential of YMU.
 Right now size of thumnail is also limited via YouTube to 2 MB.
 Size of title, description and tags also has limitations.
 YMU doesnt perform checks of those limitations, so, you have to deal with them by yourself.
 ## Console Application
+Console application is available by the followng link [YMU v1.0](https://drive.google.com/file/d/1UGohzl4tmyR1mUI8Cva-ijrBD0h7-wjA/view?usp=sharing).
-Console aplication could be used to upload videos with thumbnails to defferent YouTube chanels.
+If you want to use it in your project - donwload it and unpack in suitable folder.
+This application could be used to upload videos with thumbnails to different YouTube chanels.
 It uses only one argument - path to the XML configuration.
 Here is a template XML document which you can use to create of your own:
 ```XML
 <?xml version="1.0" encoding="utf-16" ?>